 Appropriate holding current setting for stepper motor drivers

 Different motors have different characteristics, internal resistances, etc. Additionally, stepper motors are rated to only safely accept a maximum amount of current, and stepper motor driver and motors both generate heat while they are energized, so it was essential to verify safe levels of current, considering maximum current ratings, and temperatures.
-Using a IR camera, the stepper motor's temperatures were measured, in conjunction with their respective output holding current.
+Using an IR camera, the stepper motor's temperatures were measured, in conjunction with their respective output holding current.
 It was found, that for both the Big Easy and EasyDriver stepper motor drivers, that giving around 80% of their respective motor's maximum current rating was sufficient at providing excellent holding torque (as determined by simply trying to turn the shaft with bare hands) while keeping both the motors and stepper motor drivers at reasonable temperatures.
 In both cases, none of the boards or motors far exceeded around 120 degrees Celsius.

 Stepper motor driver heat test